 We adopted a stock option plan on March 31, 2017, which authorizes the grant of options or restricted stock awards to purchase up to 2.0 million shares of our common stock to our employees, directors and consultants.
-In May 2018 we granted options on 1,847,500 shares.
-The issuance of shares of common stock issuable upon the exercise or conversion of options could cause substantial dilution to existing holders of common stock, and the sale of those shares in the market could cause the market price of our common stock to decline.
+In May 2018, we granted options to purchase 1,847,500 shares of our common stock.
+In October 2018, we issued warrants to purchase 456,107 shares of our common stock to certain accredited investors in a private placement transaction.
+The issuance of shares of common stock issuable upon the exercise of options or warrants could cause substantial dilution to existing holders of common stock, and the sale of those shares in the market could cause the market price of our common stock to decline.
 The potential dilution from the issuance of these shares could negatively affect the terms on which we are able to obtain equity financing.